 Months of preparation take place prior to formal audits and self-certification.
 Compliance analysts must work with other ISO staff to prepare supporting documentation, such as RSAWs, study reports, and software screenshots.
 The ROC team must enter the information in NERC and NPCC submittal systems.
 And during audits, compliance analysts and other ISO staff must respond to auditor questions.

 Beyond the ROC team and NERC reliability standards, ISO New England must meet other industry standards.
 For example:

 The ISO has standards and protocols in place for protecting CEII, as required by FERC.
 CEII is specific engineering, vulnerability, or detailed design information about proposed or existing critical infrastructure that could be useful to a person in planning an attack on critical infrastructure.
 The ISO takes great care to educate its staff on CEII compliance, such as correctly labeling and managing CEII information.

 ISO New England’s cybersecurity program applies mandatory standards and other best practices toward protecting the New England power system’s digital infrastructure from this growing threat.
-The program complies with NERC’s mandatory Critical Infrastructure Protection (CIP) reliability standards, as well as with voluntary standards from the National Institute of Standards and Technology (NIST), the Framework for Improving Critical Infrastructure Cybersecurity.
+The program complies with NERC’s mandatory Critical Infrastructure Protection (CIP) reliability standards, as well as with voluntary standards from the National Institute of Standards and Technology (NIST).
 The ISO participates in NERC’s GridEx cybersecurity exercises involving hundreds of industry organizations, as well as government agencies such as the US Department of Homeland Security.
-Read more about ISO cybersecurity initiatives.

 Along with complying with existing standards, various ISO departments may be called on to use the expertise and experience of their staff to help aid in the development of new standards to ensure the safe, efficient, and reliable operation of power systems.
 Several of these efforts are described in Working toward a Smarter, Greener Grid.